m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 Block so we can very quickly find the block with enough space to save the next incoming blob of data.

-* Block Type (`FSPC`, Type: `char[4]`)
+* Magic (`FSPC`, Type: `dbtype_t`)

-    The type of this block.
+    The magic word.

+* PAD (TBD, Type: `uint32_t`)

+    This is a pad for now so the Free Space starts at _the correct position_.
+    (i.e. Entry 0 and 1 represent 0 and 8 bytes which are not possible since
+    we have a minimum size of 64 for any block.)

-* Free Space (Type: `uint64_t`)
+* Free Space (Type: `reference`)

-    This is an array of pointers to a first block with free space.
-That block will include the next pointer (i.e. linked list).
+    This is an array of references to blocks with free space.
+These blocks include a next reference (i.e. it is a linked list of such free spaces).

-    We always allocate a bare minimum of 16 bytes, although I will have to look closer because I think it is much more likely to be larger (64 bytes?)
-So this array is one pointer per possible size which is a multiple of the minimum size we'd allocate for a row.
+    We always allocate a bare minimum of 16 bytes which allows us to have an 8 bytes reference So this array is one pointer per possible size which is a multiple of the minimum size we'd allocate for a row.

+    (The minimum of 64 bytes is likely going to be _much more_ but that's the system requirement.)

+    The reference for case 0 an 1 are not defined in the Free Space array.
+    Each reference represent a space with a multiple of 8 bytes.
+In other words, we divide the size available by 8 and then save it here.
+Since all blocks have a similar size, a reference to free space is going to be a multiple of 8 bytes, we get

+        Block Size / 8 * 4

-    Assuming it is 16 bytes, the possible number of entries in a 4Kb block is 256 so this Free Space array is 256 `uint64_t` pointers.
+    as the number of entries in the Free Space block.
+So we use only 50% of this block.
-    However, that would include the Block Type space, which is not possible.
-The fact is that any block of `DATA` will never have less than 16 so we can eliminate the case with 0 bytes which gives us enough space for the block magic.

 ### Top Direct Data Block (`TDIR`, for sequential data)